natforsdick/rewarewaannotation/docs/usage.md

 ### Custom Tool Arguments

-A pipeline might not always support every possible argument or option of a particular tool used in pipeline.
-Fortunately, nf-core pipelines provide some freedom to users to insert additional parameters that the pipeline does not include by default.
+This pipeline might not support every possible argument or option of a particular tool used in pipeline.
+However, there are some parameters included that allow some freedom to users to insert additional parameters that the pipeline does not include by default.

-To learn how to provide additional arguments to a particular tool of the pipeline, please see the [customising tool arguments](https://nf-co.re/docs/usage/configuration#customising-tool-arguments) section of the nf-core website.
+These arguments are given in the format e.g. `--extra_toolname_args="--arg_name=arg_value"`.
+If several arguments are given, separate them using whitespace e.g. `--extra_trimagalore_args="--arg_name1=arg_value1 --arg_name2=arg_value2"`.

+For more information on the parameters included in the pipeline, refer to the [parameters docs](nf-rewarewaannotation/docs/parameters.md).

 ### nf-core/configs